When Is Divorce The Right Answer

 Domestic abuse primarily records women as victims.

-Studies show abuse occurs once in two-third of every marriage, with about 40% of children as the physical witness of such abuse between their parents.
+Studies show abuse occurs once in two-thirds of every marriage, with about 40% of children as physical witnesses of such abuse between their parents.

-Many children who witnessed abuse of parent tend to become an abuser in the future or have a high potential of becoming a victim in a violent relationship, and it keeps cycling that way.
+Many children who witness abuse from their parents tend to become an abuser in the future or have a high potential of becoming a victim in a violent relationship, and it keeps cycling that way.

 In every abusive relationship, men tend to use power and violence to maintain control in a relationship over their partner.

-Name-calling, intimidation, threats or coercion, economic abuse, always finding ways to blame the victims are significant ways of identifying an abuser.
+Name-calling, intimidation, threats or coercion and always finding ways to blame the victims are significant ways of identifying an abuser.

 They are intentional about their action, and waiting for them to change may be an effort in futility that might not yield any productive effort.